maduhu/Documentation/mule/CircleCI/CircleCI.md

 ![ProjectSettings](ProjectSettings.png "Project Settings")

 On the left side of the screen there is a submenu, click on the menu item called "Environment Variables" which is below the title "Build Settings".
-Once in there, you need to add the variables: JFROG_USERNAME and JFROG_PASSWORD.
+Once in there, you need to add the variables: JFROG_USERNAME, JFROG_PASSWORD, GITHUB_USER and GITHUB_TOKEN.
 In case you dont know the right values please contact someone from modusbox team.

 ![EnvironmentVariables](EnvironmentVariables.png "Environment variables")

-When you added the project for the first time the project build should have failed because there were no credentials provided.
-Get back to the dashboard and click on Rebuild so it can build the project again.
+When you added the project for the first time the project build should have failed because there were no credentials provided in the environment variables.
+Once you finished the configuration get back to the dashboard and click on Rebuild so it can build the project again.